Probing Dark Matter's Gravitational Effects Locally with TianQin: Summary

 This study examined the feasibility of utilizing Earth-orbiting satellites at different orbital altitudes to detect \ac{LDM} around the Earth.
 Our results suggested that deploying satellites in both \ac{LEO} and higher orbital altitudes can significantly enhance the detection capability to \ac{LDM}, with particular emphasis on increasing the orbital altitude of the latter satellite.

 For the TianQin-2 and TianQin-3 satellites employed in the \ac{TQ} project, we calculated the detection limit for \ac{LDM} density near the Earth, yielding a value of $1\times10^{-8}\,\,{\rm kg\,\,m^{-3}}$.
 When compared with the observation results of our Galaxy and the estimated constraints of the solar system, this value falls significantly short of the required detection threshold.
 Nevertheless, it is crucial to acknowledge that advancements in the \ac{POD} technology can potentially enhance this detection limit.
+Furthermore, our method---unlike \ac{GW} detection---relies uniquely on POD for \ac{LDM} detection in conjunction with TianQin.
+Due to this fundamental methodological difference, our approach is not directly applicable to LISA or Taiji.

+While our current analysis assumes an isotropic dark matter distribution for simplicity, we acknowledge that the LDM halo may exhibit anisotropies similar to those at galactic scales~\cite{Bozorgnia:2013pua,Bozorgnia:2019mjk}.
+However, constraining such anisotropic features in the vicinity of Earth presents significant observational challenges.
+The region surrounding Earth spans scales orders of magnitude smaller than characteristic LDM halo structures in the Milky Way ($\rm kpc$) or even within the solar system (A.U.).
+This fundamental scale disparity limits our ability to resolve potential subdominant anisotropic contributions, which would require at least an order of magnitude better sensitivity to disentangle from the dominant isotropic background.